rss2022-19/website/reports/lab_report_6.md

 $$d = \sqrt((x^{robot}_{goal})^2 + (y^{robot}_{goal})^2)$$
 7.       $$steering = \tan^{-1}(\frac{2 \cdot wheelbase\_length \cdot \sin(\theta)}{d})$$
 The velocity of the robot is set proportional to its distance from the end of the path and is clipped to a constant maximum value.
 This ensures that the robot will drive the majority of the planned path at a constant velocity but slow down to a stop as it approaches the end.
-### Safety Controller (Sean)
+### Safety Controller (Sean) (Edited by: Uche)

-We also updated the safety controller in this lab to more closely align with the evolving requirements.
-Our path planning algorithm and pure pursuit controller can find shorter trajectories when the racecar can operate close to walls and corners.
+We also updated the safety controller in this lab to more closely align with our evolving requirements.
+Our path planning algorithm and pure pursuit controller can find shorter trajectories where the racecar is operating close to walls and corners, necessitating less sensitivity when navigating tight quarters.
 Our new safety controller is predictive - stopping the car when its trajectory intersects with an obstacle, and is less sensitive to nearby obstacles it won’t collide with.

 The updated safety controller utilizes two separate control areas, in which it checks whether any LIDAR ranges are present to decide on whether to stop or not.
 The first of these ranges is a wedge - defined by a circular arc of 10 degrees originating at the LIDAR scanner, and limited to a distance from the scanner of 0.1 meters.
 This short arc serves to stop the racecar before a collision with unexpected obstacles, or if the other area defined by the safety controller fails to stop the racecar in time.
 The short arc area is highly sensitive to LIDAR ranges, requiring only a single range to stop the racecar.
 This acts as a measure of last resort, in which even obstacles with thin profiles or reflective surfaces that wouldn’t normally return LIDAR signals can be stopped for, in addition to obstacles moving through the path of the racecar without warning.